Non-stop flights to Quito (UIO)

 Non-stop flights from Europe to Quito

-Air Europa (SkyTeam): seasonal flights from Madrid (MAD).
+Air Europa (SkyTeam): year-round flights from Madrid (MAD).

 Iberia (Oneworld): year-round flights from Madrid (MAD).